mateusbsal4/CPS_Lab/README.md

 This workspace contains the implementation of a **PID controller** to autonomously drive a 1:10 scale F110 miniature car equipped with a 2D LiDAR sensor around a race track.

+Initially, source your ROS installation, e.g. ```source /opt/ros/kinetic/setup.bash``` if you have installed ROS Kinetic.
 To run the controller on the F110 car:

 1. Connect to the vehicle via ssh
 2. Navigate to the project folder: